Monday, March 12, 2012

 To load the dice, we might also wish to describe ourselves as doing “ontical science,” at least until our affinity with the sciences sinks in — then we might abbreviate to “ontics.”
 Other possibilities might include “beology” or “beological science,” “conceptive science” (like “cognitive science”), “beotics” (like “semiotics”).

 The only use for this afterbirth ontics, is for a poetaster needing a near-rhyme for Ebonics.
-For myself, I shall favor his latter suggestion, beotics, and dub those who might follow that lead -- the Beoetians.
+For myself, I shall favor his latter suggestion, beotics, and dub those who might follow that lead -- the Boeotians.

 Compare that earlier move, whereby philology was morphed into linguistics, and later certain of the sillier linguists, wishing to sound scientific, re-christened themselves linguisticians.
 (That unlovely coinage had a brief vogue, before being turned over to the undertaker, or, as they prefer to call themselves, the mortician.)